MichaelG-B/Capstone_Project/README.md

 Users can also select by year in order to view crashes that occurred during a particular year.
 The ability to toggle between light and dark map layers has been added as well.
 This map is also hosted as a webpage on this Github repository.
 The link is: https://michaelg-b.github.io/Capstone_Project/

+**Machine Learning:** SciKitLearn and Imblarn Ensemble are the ML libraries we are using in Python to create our model.

 ### Description of the analysis phase of the project
-- For our analysis, we asked the question can plane attributes, location and  artillery features be predictive of plane crash fatalities.
-Utilizing web scraping, the total population of plane crashes during the Vietnam War was collected.
-	- Our question, lends itself to supervised ML models meant to predict outcomes, such as logistic regression and ensemble models.

-Description of preliminary data preprocessing
+**Description of preliminary data preprocessing**

-- Prior to running the ML model rows containing nulls and rows containing null values that were strings were removed.
+Prior to running the ML model rows containing nulls and rows containing null string values were removed.
+Additionally are categorical variables were dummy coded.

-- During our analysis phase all supervised ml models and learned sampling techniques from class were tested.
-In our initial draft Random Forest models yielded the highest accuracy.
+During our analysis phase all supervised ml models and learned sampling techniques from class were tested.
+In our initial draft our Random Forest model yielded the highest accuracy, thus this model was chosen for further refinment.

-Description of preliminary feature engineering and preliminary feature selection, including their decision-making process?
+**Description of preliminary feature engineering and preliminary feature selection, including their decision-making process?**

-- Further refinements included, the addition of new variables from our database, “Ejection Seat (Y/N)”, bucketed aircraft types and defense types, and Latitude and Longitude.
+To refine and engineer our features supplemental datasets containing variables such as “normalized” aircraft types, “normalized” defense types, Ejection Seats (Y/N) and Pilot Egress (how they exited the plane) were added.
+Lastly, our location type variables Base and Mission Phase were dropped in favor of numeric data for longitude and latitude.
 These changes reduced the amount of encoded features.
-- This is important as one limiting factor for our analysis, is that it heavily relies on categorical variables which may limit the power of our model.

-- With the addition of Latitude and Longitude other geographic variables such as “Base Name”  and “Mission Phase” were removed due to there duplicative nature.
-Moreover Lat and Lon were preferred due to their integer data type.
+Feature selection was a result of multiple accuracy tests.
+Dummy coding lead to the use 47 columns in the model versus the initial 7.
+This limited our ability to use a correlation matrix to identify features.
+Lastly, feature selection was limited because of the size of the data set and the amount of null values.

-- With the additional data cleaning and features our ML model improved accuracy from 60% (Draft) to 84%.
+With the additional data cleaning and features additions, accuracy imporved from **60%** to **84%**.

-- We started off with Seven features which we later encoded to create 45 features

-Description of how data was split into training and testing sets
+**Description of how data was split into training and testing sets**

-- We utilized from sklearn.model_selection import train_test_split to split and train the testing sets.
+We utilized from sklearn.model_selection import train_test_split to split and train the testing sets.

 ### DATABASE